 If you see signs of leaks on the ceiling, do not handle the problem with your own hands.
 Contact our team of experts immediately to confirm the problem.

-Like mentioned earlier, ceiling leakage is not an issue that only concerns yourself.
+As mentioned earlier, ceiling leakage is not an issue that only concerns you.
 Dealing with this problem usually concerns three parties: the HDB and the owners of the upper and lower flat.
 For cases of ceiling leaks between the upper and lower floor flats, both owners share the responsibility of having it fixed.
 The total ceiling repair cost is normally split 50-50 between the two of them.

 You can obtain HDB’s Goodwill Repair Assistance scheme if you are worried about not having enough money to make the repairs.
 Once you get the referral of the Grassroots Advisers of your estate, the HDB will pay 50% of the ceiling repair cost, with the remaining half to be split between the two flat owners.
-Paying 25% of the total cost is all you need to do, which usually amounts to $300 per repair location.
+Paying 25% of the total cost is all you need to do, usually $300 per repair location.

 If you are living on the topmost floor of your building, the leakage is most probably from the roof of the block.
 Because the roof is part of common property maintained by the Town Council, you should contact the Town Council in your residential area to have it repaired.

 Ceiling repairs usually take several months, during which time the root cause of the problem and the entire waterproofing process needs to be investigated.
 The time required for repairs also depends on how well the two apartment owners work together.

 Unfortunately, HDB does not offer condo owners the same ceiling maintenance schedule.
 For ceiling leaks on private land without land, follow the Building Maintenance and Strata Management Act managed by the Strata Titles Board (STB).